 While LeVeque says the alt-sweetener is safe, she notes it’s important to stick with organic stevia as opposed to Truvia, a popular brand that includes sugar alcohol (which can cause digestive distress in some people) and natural flavors (which may not be so natural).
 And she also doesn’t recommend using it several times a day, since it’s basically training your brain to continue craving treats.

 “Every time you have something sweet, it’s rewarding—and there’s a release of dopamine in the brain.
 So having a sweetened smoothie in the morning could make you crave a brownie in the afternoon,” she says.
-In other words, save it for emergencies only—like when your Starbucks order is particularly strong.
+In other words, save it for your most treasured beverage or meal of the day.
+(Like, say, your morning coffee.)